-4.26 A firm may demonstrate that it has considered the business' exposure to money laundering, terrorist financing, corruption or breach of international sanctions risk by:
+4.18 A firm may demonstrate that it has considered its exposure to money laundering and terrorist financing risk by:

-- i. involving all members of senior management in determining the risks posed by money laundering and terrorist financing within those areas for which they have responsibility; - considering organisational factors that may increase the level of exposure to the risk of money laundering and terrorist financing, e.g. business volumes and outsourced aspects of regulated activities or compliance functions; - iii. considering the nature, scale and complexity of its business, the diversity of its operations (including geographical diversity), the volume and size of its transactions, and the degree of risk associated with each area of its products, services and operation;
+- i.
+Involving all members of senior management in determining the risks posed by money laundering and terrorist financing within those areas for which they have responsibility; - ii.
+Considering organizational factors that may increase the level of exposure to the risk of money laundering and terrorist financing, e.g. business volumes and outsourced aspects of regulated activities or compliance functions; - iii.
+Considering the nature, scale and complexity of its business, the diversity of its operations (including geographical diversity), the volume and size of its transactions, and the degree of risk associated with each area of its operation; - iv.
+Considering who its clients are and what transactions they do; - v.
+Considering whether any additional risks are posed by the jurisdictions with which the firm or its clients (including intermediaries and introducers) are connected; - vi.
+Considering how the firm establishes business relationships and delivers services or products to its clients.
+For example, risks are likely to be greater where relationships may be established remotely; and